Sergey Surovikin: Suicide of subordinate

+Chechnya

+From June 2004, he led the 42nd Guards Motor Rifle Division, permanently stationed in Chechnya to suppress the insurgency during the Second Chechen War.
+After nine soldiers from the division died in the collapse of a farm building on 21 February 2005, an incident officially blamed on an insurgent-fired rocket-propelled grenade, Surovikin publicly promised to "destroy three insurgents for every soldier killed," in spite of the policy that required insurgents to be handed over to authorities.
+Investigation by independent news organization Novaya Gazeta revealed that the deaths were caused by the accidental discharge of a grenade launcher by drunk soldiers.
+In an April interview with army newspaper Krasnaya Zvezda, Surovikin complained that rules of engagement, especially the requirement to detain suspected militants instead of shooting them, hindered counter-insurgency operations, and that Chechen fighters were exploiting Russian soldiers' hesitation to fire on insurgents near civilians.
+For his rhetoric, he gained a reputation in the press as a tough commander with an "iron fist."

+In June, Surovikin ordered the Borozdinovskaya cleansing operation to "search for and detain insurgents," in which soldiers of the division's Vostok Battalion burned down houses, beat 87 civilians, killed one elderly man, and abducted eleven civilians.
+Surovikin categorically denied that the abductions took place, but the company commander responsible was convicted of abuse of power.

-Early command roles
+Senior command roles

-From June 2004, he led the 42nd Guards Motor Rifle Division, stationed in Chechnya.

-He was the chief of staff of the 20th Guards Army from 2005.
-In April 2008, he became the army commander.
+Returning from Chechnya, Surovikin was appointed deputy commander of the 20th Guards Combined Arms Army in Voronezh in November 2005, rising to serve as its chief of staff from May 2006 and army commander from April 2008.

-In November 2008, Surovikin became head of the Main Operations Directorate of the General Staff.
+In November 2008, Surovikin became head of the Main Operational Directorate of the General Staff.
 In January 2010, he became chief of staff of the Volga–Urals Military District, which soon became part of the Central Military District.

-Military Police

 From November 2011, he headed the working group charged with creation of the Military Police.
 It was reported that Surovikin was tipped to head the Military Police after it was instituted, but the appointment did not materialise due to the intervention of the Russian Military Prosecutor's Office, according to the Russian media, which presented the situation as a turf conflict between the Defence Ministry and the Military Prosecutor's Office.
 In October 2012, he became the chief of staff of the Eastern Military District.
 In October 2013, he was appointed commander of the district.
 On 13 December, Surovikin was promoted to the rank of colonel general.